sonic-net/SONiC/doc/mpls/MPLS_hld.md

 **Figure 1: Overview of the data flow and related components of MPLS**

 #### Database Changes
-This section describes the modifications to SONiC Databases to support MPLS and weighted ECMP routes.
+This section describes the modifications to SONiC Databases to support MPLS.

 ##### APPL_DB
 The existing INTERFACE_TABLE is enhanced to accept a new "mpls" enable/disable attribute.